 Religious Importance of Honey:

-Honey has been used in many historical and religious texts for thousands of years.
-It is also used as a food ingredient in many religious ceremonies while praying the gods.
+Honey has been in use in many historical and religious texts for thousands of years.
+It is also in use as a food ingredient in many religious ceremonies while praying to the gods.

-- The Kama, the God of Love is known to carry the bow with a string made of bee chain.
-In similar lines, Cupid of Roman mythology is known to dip his arrow in honey before hitting the lovers.
+- The Kama, the God of Love is popular to carry the bow with a string made of a bee chain.
+Similarly, Cupid of Roman mythology used to dip his arrow in honey before hitting the lovers.

 - According to the Bible NIV version, honey has been mentioned about 60 times in it.

-- In the old Bible testament, Israel is referred to as the ‘land of flowing honey and milk’.
-The testament says that God has nurtured Jacob with honey that emerges from rock.
+- In the old Bible testament, there is a reference to Israel being the ‘land of flowing honey and milk’.
+In addition, The testament says that God has nurtured Jacob with honey that emerges from rock.

 - John, the Baptist eats all the locusts with wild honey.

-- Honey is also mentioned in the scrolls of Koran, the Talmud, and the Orient.
+- One can find the information of Honey even in the scrolls of the Koran, the Talmud, and the Orient.

-- It is also found in various ancient writings of Babylonian and Sumerian cultures.
+- We can also find it in various ancient writings of Babylonian and Sumerian cultures.

 Scientific Evidence of Honey:

 Modern science is on the quest of finding evidence about honey and its importance.
-There have been many cases where people reported the effective advantages of honey.
+Similarly, there have been many cases where people reported the effective advantages of honey.

-- A review by The Chochrane Library says that honey can heal the real burns.
-According to the author of this review, the topical honey is cheaper than the oral antibiotics and can heal the burns, faster and better.
+- A review by The Chochrane Library says that honey can heal real burns.
+According to the author of this review, topical honey is cheaper than oral antibiotics and can heal burns, faster and better.